gaskyk/gaskyk.github.io/_posts/2023-05-02-applying-for-accreditation-as-an-advanced-data-science-professional.md

 ## My approach

 Applications are made through individual professional bodies, which in my case was the [Royal Statistical Society (RSS)](https://rss.org.uk/membership/professional-development/advanced-data-science-professional/).
-I decided that I would demonstrate general experience in skill areas A and B, and deep experience in C, D and E. Once I started the application it became apparent that having deep experience in section D was also a requirement of the RSS (so worth noting if you're applying through them).
+I decided that I would demonstrate general experience in skill areas 1 and 2, and deep experience in 3, 4 and 5.
+Once I started the application it became apparent that having deep experience in section 4 was also a requirement of the RSS (so worth noting if you're applying through them).

-I chose one example from my work for each of the deep skill areas C, D and E. As my experience was lighter for skill areas A and B I chose a few smaller examples for each.
+I chose one example from my work for each of the deep skill areas 3, 4 and 5.
+As my experience was lighter for skill areas 1 and 2 I chose a few smaller examples for each.

 For each skill area I then tried to ensure that most points for that skill area were covered, that I was also covering ethics and efficacy, and that it demonstrated the appropriate level of responsibility.
 However I didn't try to meet all the criteria as I took heart from the sentence in the standards which reads "it is not essential that an applicant meets all the criteria at the higher level, but that on balance, the totality of their evidence for each section meets the required level".